snowcoders/renovate-config/readme.md

 We're open to hosting more, as long as they are a part of the Snowcoders ecosystem.

+Other things that are useful from this repository

+- .gitignore - We wil notify about updates via our changelog
+- .npmignore - We wil notify about updates via our changelog

 # Usage

 A great example of how to use these configs is this repository itself!
 Though for you instead of referencing the `dist` folder directly you would reference `@snowcoders/renovate-config`